FuzzyLitchi/30010/Plan.md

 Flee -> (Flee, Firing)

 When ships are outside the screen, they shouldn't be able to fire.
 But it would be cool if they could come back.
 I might just make ships that go off screen vanish, as that is easiest.
 But they'd only vanish if they're Fleeing.

+## Bullets
+Blue bullets hitting enemies should be instant
+Blue bullets only have self grace
+Purple bullets ???